oesteban/hcph-sops/docs/processing/preprocessing.md

 - [ ] Assess the "Anatomical conformation" section and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#anatomical-conformation).
 - [ ] Assess the mosaic showing the calculated brain mask and brain tissue segmentation, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#brain-mask-and-brain-tissue-segmentation-of-the-t1w).
 - [ ] Visualize the spatial normalization flickering mosaic, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#spatial-normalization-of-the-anatomical-t1w-reference).
+Flickering between the subject and the template space is active while hovering your mouse on the mosaic area.
 - [ ] Assess the surface reconstruction mosaic, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#surface-reconstruction).
 ### Assessment of fMRI Preprocessing

 - [ ] Scrutinize the textual summary and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#textual-summary).
 - [ ] Visualize the T2* map mosaic, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#t2-map).
 - [ ] Check the T2* gray-matter intensity histogram, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#t2-gray-matter-values).
-- [ ] Visualize the dynamic visualization of the co-registration, apply the [exclusion criteria](qaqc-criteria-preprocessed.md#alignment-of-functional-and-anatomical-mri-data).
+- [ ] Visualize the co-registration flickering mosaic, apply the [exclusion criteria](qaqc-criteria-preprocessed.md#alignment-of-functional-and-anatomical-mri-data).
     Flickering between T1w and BOLD images is active while hovering your mouse on the mosaic area.
-- [ ] Visualize the next mosaic displaying regions of interest (ROIs) where nuisance series are estimated, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#brain-mask-and-anatomicaltemporal-compcor-rois).
+- [ ] Visualize the next mosaic displaying regions of interest (ROIs) used to estimate the nuisance regressors, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#brain-mask-and-anatomicaltemporal-compcor-rois).
 - [ ] Visualize the carpet plot and nuisance signals panel, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#bold-summary).
-- [ ] Visualize the confound correlation heatmap and use it to [choose the regressors](qaqc-criteria-preprocessed.md#correlations-among-nuisance-regressors) you will include in the nuisance regression model.
+- [ ] Visualize the confound correlation heatmap and use it to [choose the regressors](qaqc-criteria-preprocessed.md#correlations-between-nuisance-regressors) you will include in the nuisance regression model.
 - [ ] Verify that no errors are reported within the "Errors" section.

-If errors or quality issues are encountered, find the issue corresponding to that session in the dataset's repository and report a comprehensive description of the problems.
+    If errors or quality issues are encountered, find the issue corresponding to that session in [the dataset's repository](https://github.com/{{ secrets.data.gh_repo | default('<organization>/<repo_name>') }}/issues) and report a comprehensive description of the problems.
-In case of *fMRIPrep* failure, follow the procedure described above "Not all *fMRIPrep* derivatives were generated".
+    In case of *fMRIPrep* failure, follow the procedure described above in "Not all *fMRIPrep* derivatives were generated".

-!!! warning "Immediately report images deemed *exclude*, as an issue in the dataset's repository"
+!!! warning "Immediately report images deemed *exclude*, as an issue in [the dataset's repository]((https://github.com/{{ secrets.data.gh_repo | default('<organization>/<repo_name>') }}/issues))"

+[1]: https://doi.org/10.3389/fnimg.2022.1073734 "Provins, C., … Esteban, O. (2023).
+Quality Control in functional MRI studies with MRIQC and fMRIPrep.
+Frontiers in Neuroimaging 1:1073734. doi:10.3389/fnimg.2022.1073734 (OA)."